freelawproject/free.law/content/free-law-project-adds-more-than-a-million-opinions-to-the-public-domain-thanks-to-data-donation.md

     not yet complete and we welcome your contributions.

-As you can tell, this is a very big day for the Free Law Project and the legal world â€” one that we've quietly been working towards for months.
+As you can tell, this is a very big day for the Free Law Project and the legal world --- one that we've quietly been working towards for months.
 Over the remainder of the week we will be writing two additional posts about this topic, explaining the design work behind our new jurisdiction picker, and the process we use to merge new corpuses in with our